Cleveland is a summer city.

 Labor Day is usually the unofficial “end” of summer in northeast Ohio, and in Cleveland the weekend is punctuated each year by the Cleveland National Air Show.

 Stretching over 3 days, the Air Show is a family-friendly event with chances to see aircraft up close, and watch various aerial shows.
-The event is canceled for 2020, but the 2021 dates have already been announced (Sept.
-4-6), and the show will feature the U.S. Air Force Thunderbirds.
+The 2023 event dates are September 2-4, and the show will feature the U.S. Air Force Thunderbirds this year.

 So there you have it!
 12 awesome things you can enjoy in and around Cleveland in the summer.